Dynamic Feature Pruning and Consolidation for Occluded Person Re-Identification: Experiment

 \subsection{Ablation Study}

-In this section, we perform ablation studies on Occluded-Duke dataset to analyze the effectiveness of each component, including the sparse encoder $\mathcal{S}$, multi-view feature matching module $\mathcal{M}$, and feature consolidation module $\mathcal{C}$.

-\textbf{Analysis of proposed components.} The results are shown in \cref{table:modules}.
-Index-1 denotes the baseline with the standard vision transformer\cite{he2021transreid} in person ReID .
-From index-1 and index-2, $\mathcal{S}$ can improve 1.2\% Rank-1 accuracy and 1.1\% mAP compared with the baseline.
-This shows that $\mathcal{S}$ can mitigate the interference of inattentive features (mainly related to occlusion and background noise).
-By comparing index-2 and index-3, $\mathcal{C}$ improves performance by 7.2\% Rank-1 accuracy and 11.5\% mAP, which indicates that $\mathcal{C}$ can effectively compensate the occluded query feature and bring huge performance improvements.
+\textbf{Analysis of proposed components.} The results are shown in \cref{table:modules}. { Index-1 is our baseline architecture.
+To assess the effectiveness of $\mathcal{S}$, we conduct a comparison between index-1 and index-2.
+Our findings demonstrate that $\mathcal{S}$ leads to a 3.4\% improvement in Rank-1 accuracy and a 3.5\% increase in mAP over the baseline.
+This suggests that $\mathcal{S}$ has the potential to mitigate the interference of inattentive features (mainly related to occlusion and background noise).
+Furthermore, $\mathcal{S}$ can also expedite model inference, as elaborated in \cref{table:flops}.} By comparing index-2 and index-3, $\mathcal{C}$ improves performance by 7.2\% Rank-1 accuracy and 11.5\% mAP, which indicates that $\mathcal{C}$ can effectively compensate the occluded query feature and bring huge performance improvements.
 By comparing index-3 and index-4, $\mathcal{M}$ can increase performance by 0.9\% Rank-1 accuracy and 1.2\% mAP, indicating that the proposed distance metric contributes to the find the accurate gallery neighbors.

 \textbf{Analysis of Distance Weight $\alpha$}.
-The distance weight $\alpha$ defined in \cref{eq:distance_weight} balances the importance between image-level and patch-level distance.
+The distance weight $\alpha$ defined in \cref{eq:distance weight} balances the importance between image-level and patch-level distance.
 From \cref{fig:paras-a}, as $\alpha$ goes from 0 to 1, the patch-level distance gradually takes effect.
 When $\alpha$ is 0.4, the combination of both achieves the best performance with 76.7\% Rank-1 accuracy and 72.8\% mAP.

 \textbf{Analysis of Number $K$ of Nearest Gallery Neighbors}.
 We conduct quantitative experiments to find the most appropriate number $K$ of nearest gallery neighbors.
 We conclude from \cref{fig:paras-b} that too small a choice of $K$ lacks sufficient information for feature consolidation and too large a choice increases the risk of incorrectly selecting neighbors.
 When the value of $K$ is 10, we achieve the optimal performance.